jameskavazy/pokerhut/README.md

 - **Profit/Loss Calculation:** Automatically calculate the profit or loss for each player based on the difference between their buy-in and cash-out amounts.
 - **Payout Requirements:** View a summary of payouts required to balance the game’s funds among players.

+### Authentication and User Management
+- **Google Authentication:** Secure login using Google accounts.
+- **Personalized Profiles:** Users can update their profiles, including profile images and usernames.
+- **Follow System:** Follow other players to stay connected and keep track of their events.

-### State Persistence
+### **State Persistence**
-- **Local Storage:** Player details are saved in local storage, allowing you to preserve data across sessions and refreshes.
+- **Local Storage:** Player and event details persist across sessions using local storage.
+- **Dynamic Query Parameters:** Event filters and user preferences are maintained via URL query parameters.

 ### Validation and Warnings
 - **Form Validation:** The application validates player inputs to ensure all required fields are filled correctly before calculations.